pmahnke/mahnke-cocktails/recipe/plum_island.md

 stars: 4
 base_spirits: "Lillet Rouge, Gold Rum, Absinthe "
 youtube: 'lWDA\_\_gwSow'
+description: "An original tiki cocktail featuring a unique combination of gold rum, Lillet Rouge, and a hint of absinthe."
 excerpt: |
   Named for an island in Green Bay, this was created by Anders Ericson.
 ---